As an Employer, How Does the Program Work?

 - Once all requirements for a specific program are met, the apprentice will receive a certificate from the U.S. Department of Labor.

-Click here to find your state and see what financial aid opportunities may be available to your company. [link to webpage]
+Click here to find your state and see what financial aid opportunities may be available to your company.

-Who can be an Apprentice?
+Who Can be an Apprentice?

 To become an eligible apprentice, applicants must: